 This change in the API response simultaneously makes it easier for you to extract just certain parts of the full version number (without having to first split() the version string), and also makes the API response mirror how we handle version numbers inside our code.
 We handle version numbers as lists of version fragments and find that it works excellently, so we wanted to provide the same interface to you.

 The following two fields now return their version numbers as a list of version fragments.
 For example ["60", "0", "3112", "90"]

-Please note that they will always be a list of strings, not integers, as some fragments occasionally contain letters.
+Please note that each element in the list will always be a string, never an integer, as some version fragments occasionally contain letters.

 In version 1 of the API, next to the parse block, you would also get a result which would be success or a number of other error codes.